cspersonal/peirce-quincuncial-projection/README.md

 #Peirce Quincuncial Projection of the Sphere

 The R-code provided can be used to project WGS84-coordinates into Peirce quincuncial projection.
-Until now there was no solutionnto do this in R.
+Until now there was no solution to do this in R.

 Jason Davies has produced a [version](http://www.jasondavies.com/maps/peirce/) of a quincuncial projected map that almost looks like the one in Peirce' original [paper](http://www.jstor.org/stable/2369491) from 1879.